Data Leverage: A Framework for Empowering the Public in its Relationship with Technology Companies: Data Leverage Framework

-CDC is relatively unexplored compared to data poisoning and data strikes, and has interesting intersections with incentives. ``Data markets'' give users the ability to sell their data to companies in an open market, \cite{acemoglu2019too,jia2019towards}.
-While data markets allow users to exert some degree of data leverage by giving them choices about to whom they will sell data, people may be forced to prioritize their personal economic incentives over attempts to gain leverage.
-Data markets run into issues around the fact that many organizations can use the same data, and the fact that any data with a social component often has information about more than one person \cite{jones_nonrivalry_2019,ben-shahar_data_2019,acemoglu2019too}.
-The concept of donating data as a form of leverage is also related to crowdsourcing, human computation, and social computing: under our definition, people who choose to contribute data to protein-folding games are also engaging in a form of CDC \cite{eiben2012increased}, with the potential to exert leverage against other organizations interested in protein folding.
+The idea of CDC has complex relationships with various proposals for ``data markets'' \cite{acemoglu2019too,jia2019towards}, which are designed to give people the ability to sell data that they generate.
+While data markets allow users to participate in a form of CDC by giving them choices about to whom they will sell data, people may prioritize their personal economic incentives over attempts to gain leverage.
+A major issue with CDC via data markets is the fact that any data with a social component often has information about more than one person\cite{ben-shahar_data_2019,acemoglu2019too}, which could make it legally and ethically tricky to handle data via markets.

-It may be possible to engage in CDC in which contributions involve telling a company which old observations to ignore (or downweight).
-Recommender system researchers have shown that allowing users to filter/delete their old data could actually improve recommendations \cite{wen2018exploring}.
-This can be seen as a counterpart to data poisoning: instead of generating damaging data, users might clean up data they produced in the past that is now creating undesirable outcomes.

-\subsubsection{What Does CDC Look Like in Practice}
+\subsubsection{What Does CDC Look Like in Practice?}

-As mentioned above, providing data to human computation technologies, crowdsourcing systems, and user-generated content platforms is often a form of CDC because users are aiming to increase the performance of these technologies relative to their competitors.
-For example, in 2015, due to the lack of support from Reddit administrators for moderators, community members migrated to alternative platforms such as Voat and Snapzu \cite{newell2016user}.
-In doing so, these users performed an act of CDC that explicitly supported Reddit's competitors.
-Moreover, because of the participatory nature of technologies that involve human computation, crowdsourcing, and user-generated content, an individual user's CDC action may further lead to people in the user's social network engaging with CDC and thereby achieve greater impact on these technologies\cite{garcia2013social, kumar2011understanding}.
+As mentioned above, providing data to online platforms can be a form of Conscious Data Contribution if users aim to increase the performance of these technologies relative to their competitors.
+As such, there are many existing examples of what CDC might look like in practice.

-However, CDC actions are not always directly visible because data generated by the public are sometimes only accessible to developers and operators of technologies, e.g. log data and advertising data.
-Nonetheless, various research initiatives have sparked interests that can be seen as CDC in support of research for social good.
-For example, volunteers in \citeauthor{silva2020facebook}'s study contributed data about their Facebook political ads to researchers for monitoring and auditing purposes~\cite{silva2020facebook}.